 Measure out all of the other ingredients.

 You can easily substitute 2 cans of coconut milk instead of coconut cream in the recipe.
-It will be slightly less thick and rich, but still 100% divine!
+Or you can do half coconut milk and half coconut cream, depending on what you have.
+Either option will be slightly less thick and rich, but still 100% divine!

 Step 2 – Mix Together the Base Ingredients

 Mix together the rest of the coconut cream, granulated sugar, and salt in a 2-quart or 3-quart saucepan.
 The mixture will look lumpy.
 No worries, nothing bad has happened!

 Warm the mixture over medium-low heat, stirring occasionally with a whisk, until the sugar has completely dissolved and the mixture is completely smooth.
 This will take about two minutes.